jcoope02/annotation_scripts/README.md

    - **Project**: Apply to all SLOs in a specific project
    - **Service**: Apply to all SLOs in a specific service
    - **Individual**: Select specific SLOs by number
+   - **Composite**: Apply to a composite SLO and all its component SLOs
 6. **Annotation Details**: Enter description, optional external hyperlink, and time range
 7. **Creation**: Creates annotations via the Nobl9 API with progress feedback